- Where are your natural interests and tendencies pointing?

 Since I had already geared the portfolio site to people looking to hire writers I started a second holistic health blog called Mind-Body Clarity for general readers.
 I am presently working on monetizing MBC with affiliate products with plans to create my own products later.
 This became the real portfolio of writing samples for freelance health writing I had wanted to create all along.

-Then I had to start this third blog: Mindful Joyful, on creativity and marketing for creatives, because I didn’t want to subject my holistic health readers to stuff that they were not looking for.
+Then I “had” to start this third blog: Mindful Joyful, on creativity and marketing for creatives, because I didn’t want to subject my holistic health readers to stuff that they were not looking for.
 It was too big a stretch.
-Having two different blogs suites me because I don’t get bored and I get to write about a wider variety without alienating or confusing different audiences with stuff that doesn’t pertain to their interests.
+Having two different blog topics suites me because I don’t get bored and I get to write about a wider variety without alienating or confusing different audiences with stuff that doesn’t pertain to their interests.

 Where to start